 Ohio School Recognized as National Green Ribbon School

-An Ohio school is among 45 schools, nine districts and nine postsecondary institutions nationally honored for their exemplary efforts to reduce environmental impact and utility costs, improve health and wellness, and ensure effective environmental education, including civics and green career pathways.
+An Ohio school is among 46 schools, six districts and six postsecondary institutions nationally honored for their exemplary efforts to reduce environmental impact and utility costs, improve health and wellness, and ensure effective environmental education.

-Lakewood Catholic Academy in Lakewood was honored today as a Green Ribbon School by the U.S. Department of Education for its comprehensive approach to being green in learning and operations.
+Magnificat High School in Rocky River was honored as a Green Ribbon School by the U.S. Department of Education for its comprehensive approach to being green in learning and operations.

-Forty-four percent of the 2017 honorees serve a disadvantaged student body.
-The list of all selected schools, districts, colleges and universities, as well as a report with highlights on the 63 honorees, can be found by clicking here.
+Forty-five percent of the 2018 honorees serve a disadvantaged student body.
+The list of all selected schools, districts, colleges and universities, as well as a report with highlights on the 46 honorees, can be found by clicking here.